 At Resurrection, young women are provided opportunities to develop the whole person – head, heart, intellect, feelings, conscience, imagination and curiosity.

 Students develop performance skills and theatrical knowledge through class instruction activities and co-curricular school plays.
-Coursework includes the study of voice and articulation, stage movement, improvisation, character and scene development, stage terms and theatre history.
-School plays provide education in stage management, lighting, sound and set design.
-Broadcasters Club, International Thespian Honor Society and Drama Club give additional opportunities within this discipline.
+Coursework includes the study of voice and articulation, stage movement, improvisation, character and scene development, stage terms, and theatre history.
+School plays provide education in stage management, lighting, sound, and set design.